StephenCleary/blog-stephencleary-dotcom/blog/_posts/2011-05-05-simple-and-easy-entity-framework-sql.md

 ---
 layout: post
 title: "Simple and Easy Entity Framework SQL Tracing"
-tags: [".NET", "Linq", "Simple and Easy"]
 ---

-There's an easy way to [add tracing to an application](http://blog.stephencleary.com/2010/12/simple-and-easy-tracing-in-net.html), but Entity Framework brings some special challenges.
+There's an easy way to [add tracing to an application]({% post_url 2010-12-30-simple-and-easy-tracing-in-net %}), but Entity Framework brings some special challenges.
 [ObjectQuery.ToTraceString](http://msdn.microsoft.com/en-us/library/system.data.objects.objectquery.totracestring.aspx) does allow tracing of SQL SELECT commands, but there's no built-in way to trace database updates.

 However, there is an [Entity Framework Tracing Provider](http://efwrappers.codeplex.com/) that allows this.
 Follow the quick-start instructions on the home page, and you'll be off in no time!